 We will cover these three issues in one section because they are so closely linked.
 The baseline description will include an overview of the main drivers behind land use and biodiversity loss, and the inter-linkages between the developments.
 In terms of data, information from Eurostat's Land Use and Land Cover Survey (LUCAS) 16 and WIOD data per sector can be used for land use, together with other agri-environmental indicators.
-We will use the Biodiversity Information System for Europe 17 for data on relevant species, habitat types and protected areas.
-The data can be combined with information on the Natura 2000 network and the Birds and Habitat directives, which provide further details on protected species.
+We will use the Biodiversity Information System for Europe 17, in particular EEA figures 18, for data on relevant species, habitat types and protected areas.
+The data can be combined with further information on the Natura 2000 network and the Birds and Habitat directives.
 These policies influence ecosystems and biodiversity conservation mainly through the channel of agriculture and other land use.
-In addition, we will outline policies relevant for other drivers affecting ecosystems and biodiversity, such as fisheries.
+In addition, we will outline policies relevant for other drivers affecting ecosystems and biodiversity, such as fisheries, and look at trade in illegally obtained products.

-For all environmental issues, we will name the main Multilateral Environmental Agreements (MEAs) in each area and indicate their ratification status for both EU and US.
+For all environmental issues, we will sketch the environmental goals of the EU and the US.
+Especially the ratification status of the main Multilateral Environmental Agreements (MEAs) in each area can serve to highlight diverging goals.
 Moreover, the final paragraph of the baseline will highlight interactions between the different environmental issues, which will be useful for a causal chain analysis of TTIP environmental effects later in the assessment.